KmolYuan/Pyslvs-UI/docs/mechanism.md

 + Shared:
     + Copy table data: Copy the cell information of the table.

-The operations are fully support undo and redo action.
+The operations are fully support with the undo and redo action.
 And the adjacency will be updated automatically, even if there has only one entity edited.